PayPal

 2. Selection at checkout

-Customer select PayPal at checkout, link bank accounts or cards, or use their PayPal balance for transactions.
+Customer selects PayPal at checkout, links bank accounts or cards, or uses their PayPal balance for transactions.

 3. Authentication and authorization

-Customer authorize payment through PayPal account or balance.
+Customer authorizes payment through PayPal account or balance.

 4. Payment initiation